WICG/display-locking/explainers/update-rendering.md

 to be kept up to date with a low priority.

-Assuming that the User Agent completes this work (i.e. it is not otherwise busy doing more important rendering work), then when the developer removes the `content-visibility` style, the contents are displayed without delay or jank.
+Assuming that the User Agent completes this work (i.e. it is not otherwise busy doing more important rendering work), then when the developer removes the `content-visibility` style, the contents are displayed without undue delay.
 This is a consequence of the fact that the rendering state should already be up-to-date, completed cooperatively with the rest of the required work.
+Note that there may still be rendering work to be done, since the act of removing `content-visibility: hidden` may cause layout changes that need to be updated (e.g. containment may be turned off).

 ### Notes and Clarifications